 Moraine Lake in May

-The narrow winding road from Lake Louise Village to Moraine Lake is only open mid-May to mid-October.
+The narrow winding road from Lake Louise Village to Moraine Lake is only open from mid-May/June to mid-October.
 Because it passes a hazardous avalanche path, it’s closed and inaccessible during winter.

 Best time to visit Moraine Lake